pingnak/videowebscript/README.md

 Go to the [Wiki Pages](https://github.com/pingnak/videowebscript/wiki), to get more details about how to use and customize this.

+##Video Play Lists

+Now v2.2 supports video play lists, the same way that the audio play lists are supported.

 ##The new, 'monolithic' UI...

 * Has a new implementation that sucks all of the web pages into one index.html, instead of one html player file, per folder, and an index.html file, too.